-This section summarizes the most important issues to be kept in mind when using the Maltese model in EUROMOD.
+This section summarises the most important issues to be kept in mind when using the Maltese model in EUROMOD.

-• The latest underlying micro-data was collected in 2021 with 2020 incomes.
-No adjustments are made for changes in employment or demographic characteristics of the population.

-- 2020 incomes are adjusted to follow growth in their average values in 2021-2023 (public pensions according to the statutory indexation rules).
-However, although every effort is made to use detailed uprating factors, the result is only an approximation of the true income distribution in 2021-2023. - The SILC sample is relatively small.
+- The latest underlying micro-data was collected in 2022 with 2021 incomes.
+No adjustments are made for changes in employment or demographic characteristics of the population. - 2021 incomes are adjusted to follow growth in their average values in 2022-2024 (public pensions according to the statutory indexation rules).
+However, although every effort is made to use detailed uprating factors, the result is only an approximation of the true income distribution in 2022-2024. - The SILC sample is relatively small.
 Care should be taken in interpreting results for small population sub-groups since the grossing factors (weights) applied to compute a population total may lead to cases of under-or-over representation of these groups. - The quality of income data available in EU-SILC mainly depends on the respondents' ability to indicate correctly the household income received during the income reference year and their ability to distinguish between the different sources of income.
 Although most of these errors are corrected during analysis by the use of auxiliary information within the dataset, errors may still exist, which might create distortions in the model. - Several income variables in the underlying dataset that enter the micro-simulation model are the result of a disaggregation.
 The disaggregation is generally based on benefit rules and other external information and as such may contain classification errors. - As the detailed year of birth variable is no longer available for Malta, a detailed age variable is partly based on imputations. - Some means-tested benefits are over-simulated.
 This is due to the inability to accurately replicate some eligibility conditions (asset test), use of current year instead of previous year's incomes in the simulation of the income test and very likely non-take up. - Several very small benefits means-tested or contingency based (such as for example leprosy assistance or milk grant) are ignored in the simulation. - The simulation of monetary compensation schemes (bwkmcee_s, generated by yemcomp_mt, and bwkmcse_s, generated by ysecomp_mt; for employee and self-employed respectively) is triggered by the simulation of labour market transitions defined in policy TransLMA_mt.
 This policy becomes operational if the model is run in conjunction with the LMA add-on.
 The nature of these simulations is still experimental and only partially validated.
-Users are encouraged to refer to the "Simulating labour market transitions in EUROMOD" document prior to their use. - Labour market transitions are switched off in EUROMOD baselines.
-As a consequence, the simulation of monetary compensation schemes does not produce any effect in baseline simulations.
-Since all policies not linked to labour market transitions are fully functional, it is possible for disposable income in 2020 to 2022 to be higher than disposable income in previous years.
+Users are encouraged to refer to the "Simulating labour market transitions in EUROMOD" document prior to their use.